This post may contain affiliate links. Please read my disclosure policy.

 - A good sugar cookie recipe is one that you can depend on each and every time you make it.
 No matter which cookie cutter you use, these sugar cookies will hold their shape.
 You don’t have to worry if the design is intricate or detailed, you’re going to love the results.

-- Also, a good sugar cookie recipe should taste rich and buttery, not too sweet, bland or flavorless.
-Our sugar cookie recipe uses a combination of vanilla and almond extracts.
+- Also, the cookie should taste rich and buttery, not too sweet, bland or flavorless.
+Our sugar cookie uses includes both vanilla and almond extracts.
 This simple combination elevates the flavor making it interesting and memorable.

 - Finally, the best test for a good sugar cookie is to taste before decorating or icing.
 These cookies are great eaten plain and unadorned.